Greater Winnipeg Water District Aqueduct: Description

 Structural design was complicated by the widely varying ground conditions, ranging from rock to soft peat soil.
 In some places, gravel fill was brought in to replace unsuitable material excavated.
 The depth of backfill was intended to protect the aqueduct from freezing.

 To allow surface water to drain freely across the path of the aqueduct, inverted siphons were installed at fifty-six locations.
 Freezing was prevented by ensuring the outlet level was always below water level, preventing cold air from entering the siphon.

 Since the Falcon River entering Shoal Lake drains a considerable area of muskeg, a dike was built in the lake to prevent brown, organics-laden water from being drawn into the aqueduct.
 The intake structure included dual intake chambers to allow for maintenance of one while the other was in use.
 Again, to prevent cold air from entering, the intake level was well below the lake level.

+Initially the aqueduct terminated at a reservoir built on McPhillips Street, which had been the center of the city's original water system.
+The design of the project included provisions for an additional reservoir approximately 21 km east of the McPhillips reservoir.
+This would allow for peak loads to be served in excess of the aqueduct's nominal capacity and allow for maintenance shutdowns of the aqueduct without interrupting the city's water supply.